 - 911 call centres need support as they look for ways to introduce new technology.

-- In the future someone who is speech or hearing impaired will be able to text with 911.
+- In the future Albertans will be able to text to 911.

 - A 911 operator could use GPS to pinpoint the location of someone who fainted during a 911 call.